hmxmilohax/rock-band-2-deluxe/README.md

 * No strum limit executable modification by GMS
 * Fast start executable modification by ihatecompvir
 * Additional intro skip scripting to skip the intro movie
+* Custom settings loader as a frontend for Xbox and Xenia
 * `Overshell` - a custom on-screen menu system for changing modifiers, speeds, textures, and more.
 Opened by pressing `SELECT, SELECT` on most menu screens
 * 1080p support via PS3/RPCS3
 * Full Combo indicator per instrument via the multiplier